 Many woodland owners want to better manage underproductive acres, but have limited technical skill and funding.
-Realizing the potential for soil erosion from management projects, and the projected future deficits in timber production, the U.S. Congress initiated two costshare programs.
+Realizing the potential for soil erosion from management projects, and the projected future deficits in timber production, the U.S. Congress initiated several cost-share programs.